kritikaparmar-programmer/kritikaparmar-programmer/README.md

 - 🐍 I'm a Pythoneer

-- 👩‍💻 I've interests in OPENSOURCE and Machine Learning
+- 👩‍💻 I've interests in Machine Learning and OPENSOURCE

-- 🔭 Currently working on Flutter
+- 🔭 Currently working on Flutter and dart language

 - 🌱 Currently learning ML